tanmelissa/Credit_Risk_Analysis/README.md

 ## Summary

 AdaBoost had the highest scores with an accuracy of 0.93, precision of 0.09, and sensitivity of 0.92.
-None of the models have a very good precision score, so I would not recommend them if you would like high precision in detecting credit risk. f you value sensitivity in your model, I would recommend using the AdaBoost as it had the highest sensitivity rating.
+None of the models have a very good precision score, so I would not recommend them if you would like high precision in detecting credit risk.
+If you value sensitivity in your model, I would recommend using the AdaBoost as it had the highest sensitivity rating.